MagRelo/debate/README.md

 ### predict the consensus

-- # of comments to upvote
+- number of comments to upvote
 - Cost to place vote